shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- *Why* the move up or down four notes trick works. it's an inverse of the difference between the tension that changes from shape to shape.
 - 30 (imagery): add triple light and heavy moods (7 notes, 7 tonescapes)

   reading_imagery_3 All tensions, no spaces, move anchor, stepwise only